dancecoder/fanalyzer/README.md

 * Simmetry finding through covariance of axis length which descripts the figure

 All of that is in pure JavaScript with no dependencies.

+[Use it live!](https://dancecoder.github.io/fanalyzer/public_html/index.html) - go to the application page